Some Lesser-Known Facts About Botox & Fillers

 I have a big event coming up and I want to look my best.
 When is the optimal timing of an injection treatment before my event?

 In general, it is best to allow at least 4-6 weeks before a big event to inject Botox or fillers.
-Because Botox takes 2 weeks to maximal effect, this will allow enough to pass for a touch up treatment and give additional time to pass for maximal effect of the second treatment.
-If a patient is getting Botox for the first time at J. Sweat Plastic Surgery, it may be best to be conservative with the first treatment and add more at the second treatment if necessary so as not to over treat, since Botox cannot be reversed.
-Both Botox and filler can result in bruising since a needle is used to penetrate the skin.
-This suggested timeframe allows time for the bruise to go away and any swelling associated with the filler injection to subside.
+Because Botox takes 2 weeks to achieve maximum effect and reduce the appearance of facial wrinkles, waiting 4-6 weeks will allow enough to pass for a touch-up treatment and give additional time to pass for the effects of the second treatment to appear.
+If a patient is receiving filler injections and Botox for the first time at J. Sweat Plastic Surgery, it may be best to be conservative with the first treatment and add more at the second treatment if necessary so as not to overtreat.
+Both Botox and fillers can result in bruising since a needle is used to penetrate the skin.
+This suggested timeframe also allows time for the bruise to go away and any swelling associated with the filler injection to subside.
 It also allows for time for the filler to be reversed in the unlikely event that too much filler is placed or the patient is unhappy with the results.
-Injecting filler or Botox in the week prior to the event is usually not a good idea as it does not allow time for bruising and swelling to subside or for the product to settle into place.
+Injecting filler or Botox in the week prior to an event is usually not a good idea as it does not allow time for bruising and swelling to subside or for the product to settle into place.